posit-dev/positron/extensions/positron-python/.github/ISSUE_TEMPLATE/3_feature_request.md

 ---
 name: General feature request
-about: Suggest an idea for this project (please 👍 a preexisting issue over creating a new one when possible)
+about: Suggest an idea for this project (please 👍 a preexisting issue instead of creating a new issue when possible)
 labels: classify, type-enhancement
 ---